micmejia/bible-dump/NKJV/Esther/Esth 2.md

 Then the king's servants who attended him said: "Let beautiful young virgins be sought for the king;

 ###### 3
-and let the king appoint officers in all the provinces of his kingdom, that they may gather all the beautiful young virgins to [^a]Shushan the [^b]citadel, into the women's quarters, under the custody of [^c]Hegai the king's eunuch, custodian of the women.
+and let the king appoint officers in all the provinces of his kingdom, that they may gather all the beautiful young virgins to Shushan the citadel, into the women's quarters, under the custody of Hegai the king's eunuch, custodian of the women.
 And let beauty preparations be given _them._

 ###### 4
 Then let the young woman who pleases the king be queen instead of Vashti."
 This thing pleased the king, and he did so.

 ###### 5
-In [^d]Shushan the [^e]citadel there was a certain Jew whose name _was_ Mordecai the son of Jair, the son of Shimei, the son of Kish, a Benjamite.
+In Shushan the citadel there was a certain Jew whose name _was_ Mordecai the son of Jair, the son of Shimei, the son of Kish, a Benjamite.

 ###### 6
-_Kish_[^f] had been carried away from Jerusalem with the captives who had been captured with [^g]Jeconiah king of Judah, whom Nebuchadnezzar the king of Babylon had carried away.
+_Kish_ had been carried away from Jerusalem with the captives who had been captured with Jeconiah king of Judah, whom Nebuchadnezzar the king of Babylon had carried away.

 ###### 7
 And _Mordecai_ had brought up Hadassah, that _is,_ Esther, his uncle's daughter, for she had neither father nor mother.
 The young woman _was_ lovely and beautiful.
 When her father and mother died, Mordecai took her as his own daughter.

 ###### 8
-So it was, when the king's command and decree were heard, and when many young women were gathered at [^h]Shushan the [^i]citadel, _under_ the custody of Hegai, that Esther also was taken to the king's palace, into the care of Hegai the custodian of the women.
+So it was, when the king's command and decree were heard, and when many young women were gathered at Shushan the citadel, _under_ the custody of Hegai, that Esther also was taken to the king's palace, into the care of Hegai the custodian of the women.

 ###### 9
-Now the young woman pleased him, and she obtained his favor; so he readily gave beauty preparations to her, besides [^j]her allowance.
+Now the young woman pleased him, and she obtained his favor; so he readily gave beauty preparations to her, besides her allowance.
 Then seven choice maidservants were provided for her from the king's palace, and he moved her and her maidservants to the best _place_ in the house of the women.

 ###### 10
-Esther had not [^k]revealed her people or family, for Mordecai had charged her not to reveal _it._
+Esther had not revealed her people or family, for Mordecai had charged her not to reveal _it._

 ###### 11
 And every day Mordecai paced in front of the court of the women's quarters, to learn of Esther's welfare and what was happening to her.